suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 - Another inconsistency was prescriptions table no longer had codes/itemids, thus I used the names of the drugs to compile data.
 - I took labevents time as charttime .
 - Perhaps include data from transfer from the ICU, as well as out of hospital mortality for better prediction.
-- Some of the events' charttime or starttime was before the ICU intime, which was replaced by 0, perhaps this was an error or it occurred in hospital before ICU stay.
+- Some of the events' charttime or starttime was before the ICU intime, which was removed, perhaps this was an error or it occurred in hospital before ICU stay.
-- Somehow during my calculation some events' hours were rounded up to 49 hour after admission, which was replaced by 48.
+- Somehow during my calculation some events' hours were rounded up to 49 hour after admission, which was removed.
-- Outleirs need to be explored further.
+- Outliers need to be explored further.